Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallets.md

 ## Building an Injected Connector

-The only parameter that we provide to the `Web3ReactProvider` component is a list of prioritized connectors, called `PRIORITIZED_CONNECTORS`.
+The only parameter that we provided to the `Web3ReactProvider` component is a list of prioritized connectors, declared as `PRIORITIZED_CONNECTORS`.
 The prioritization ordering is with regards to which connector we want to be active when more than one connector is connected to our application.
 The list is defined inside our connectors module:

 ```typescript reference title="Creating the prioritized Connectors list" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/856dbb002e7f38120554ef226f4309c96ce6ea79/web3-react/src/libs/connections.ts#L36-L42